“For what do you benefit if you gain the whole world but lose your own soul? Is anything worth more than your soul?” Matthew 16:26 (NLT)

 Those of us who have been in ministry for any length of time at all are under no illusion that we are exempt from such outcomes.
 Even the young ones know better these days.
 One emerging leader wrote, “I feel the call of God to move deeper and deeper into service through preaching and leadership.
 At the same time I am keenly aware of what ministry is doing to the personal spiritual lives of almost everyone I know on staff or in key volunteer positions in the church.
 I am increasingly unsure about how one is supposed to navigate the time commitments of ministry and one’s personal journey towards growth and wholeness.
 I find myself wondering if the two aren’t mutually exclusive.”

 So, how is it with your soul?
-Take a few moments in quiet to listen to this question in God’ presence and see what comes.
-If it is helpful, allow the following prayer by Ted Loder in his book, My Heart in My Mouth, to lead you into an honest moment of speaking with God about the condition of your soul these days.
+Take a few moments in quiet to listen to this question in God’s presence and see what comes.
+Allow the following prayer from pastor Ted Loder to lead you into an honest moment of speaking with God about the condition of your soul these days.

 O God of such truth as sweeps away all lies,